amaramrahul/keepass2-docker/README.md

 5. Create a directory for storing your keepass data files.
 If you already have keepass data files created beforhand, you can use the directory containing these files as well.

 6. Run keepass2.
 The "-p" argument is needed if you plan to connect to the KeePassHttp plugin.
 Or else you can omit it.
+You will also need to open up access to 127.0.0.1 for connecting to XQuartz.
+$ xhost 127.0.0.1
 $ docker run -p 127.0.0.1:19455:19455 -v <absolute-path-to-keepass-config-directory>:/root/.config/KeePass -v <absolute-path-to-keepass-data-files-directory>:/root/keepass -e DISPLAY=host.docker.internal:0 <docker-image-id>

 7. Also, to enable connectivity to KeePassHttp, you need to ensure that when docker container starts, the plugin listens on the docker interface.
 For this, once you start KeePass, go to KeePassHttp options -> Advanced Tab and then chagne the Host from localhost to '\*'